-The Diploma is taught through a three-day face-to-face teaching block and a range of online tasks.
-Students will have the opportunity to research and apply theory, knowledge and understanding amongst their peer group during face-to-face teaching sessions.
-Learning and teaching is supported by a range of blended learning techniques, tutoring material available via Blackboard, pre-set reading and a portfolio of evidence.
+The diploma is taught through a blend of asynchronous and synchronous sessions and activities.
+Students will have the opportunity to research and apply theory, knowledge and understanding amongst their peer group during synchronous sessions as well as discussion boards and a range of online platforms.
+Learning and teaching is supported by a range of tutoring material available via blackboard, pre-set reading and a portfolio of evidence.
 Students will be expected to undertake self-reflection and use their subject knowledge when developing resources for assessment purposes.
 Teaching will take the form of the following:

-- Face to face

-- Online activities
+- Online Activities both synchronous and asynchronous

 - Collaborative planning

 - Lesson reflection

-- Teaching and supporting PSE in setting
+- Teaching and supporting PSHE in setting

 - Reflection of practice

-- Considering resources.
+- Considering resources